QMA vs. QCMA and Pseudorandomness: Introduction

 where $\rv{U}$ denotes a uniformly random $N$-bit string, and the probabilities are over both the randomness of the algorithm $A$ as well as the randomness of sampling $F$. \end{conjecture} In other words, even though a dense random variable $\rv{F}$ may be far from uniform\footnote{An example of a dense distribution is the uniform distribution over even-parity strings: this is $\frac{1}{N}$-dense, but is $\Omega(1)$ far in statistical distance from the uniform distribution over all strings.}, no quantum algorithm can distinguish it from uniform by making few queries to an oracle sampled from it.
 In other words, the conjecture posits that dense distributions look \emph{pseudorandom} to all polynomial-query quantum algorithms.

 The conjecture is true for classical probabilistic query algorithms; this was essentially proved by Unruh~\cite{unruh2007random} (and later improved by Coretti, Dodis, Guo, and Steinberger~\cite{coretti2018random}) in the context of studying the random oracle model (from cryptography) when the adversary is provided some short advice about the random oracle.
-Guo, Li, Liu, and Zhang~\cite{guo2021unifying} first formulated the quantum pseudorandomness conjecture above and showed that, if true, would resolve the \emph{Aaronson-Ambainis conjecture}: \begin{conjecture}[Aaronson-Ambainis conjecture~\cite{aaronson2009need}] Let $p: \{0,1\}^N \to [0,1]$ be a degree-$d$ real polynomial.
+Guo, Li, Liu, and Zhang~\cite{guo2021unifying} first formulated the quantum pseudorandomness conjecture above and showed that it is closely linked to the \emph{Aaronson-Ambainis conjecture}, formulated by Aaronson and Ambainis in~\cite{aaronson2009need}: \begin{conjecture}[Aaronson-Ambainis conjecture~\cite{aaronson2009need}] Let $p: \{0,1\}^N \to [0,1]$ be a degree-$d$ real polynomial.
 Then there exists a coordinate $j \in [N]$ such that $\mathrm{Inf}_j(p) \geq \poly(\mathrm{Var}(p)/d)$. \end{conjecture} Here, $\mathrm{Inf}_j(p)$ denotes the influence of the $j$'th variable in $p$ and $\mathrm{Var}(p)$ denotes $p$'s variance over the uniform distribution.

-Aaronson and Ambainis formulated \Cref{conj:aa-intro} in~\cite{aaronson2009need}, and showed that it implies that every quantum query algorithm can be classically simulated on \emph{most} inputs (with respect to the uniform distribution) with only a polynomial overhead.
+The link between \Cref{conj:simplified} and the Aaronson-Ambainis conjecture is that they both imply that every quantum query algorithm can be classically simulated on \emph{most} inputs (with respect to the uniform distribution) with only a polynomial overhead.
 Just like the $\QMA$ vs. $\QCMA$ question, the Aaronson-Ambainis conjecture is also one of the central open problems in quantum complexity theory.
 Despite significant attention and a slew of partial results~\cite{o2015polynomial,arunachalam2019quantum,bansal2022influence,gutierrez2023influences,lovett2023fractional,bhattacharya2024aaronson}, the question remains open.

-The difficulty of resolving the Aaronson-Ambainis conjecture appears to be a significant barrier to proving \Cref{conj:simplified}.
+The difficulty of resolving the Aaronson-Ambainis conjecture (and its conclusion about the classical simultability of quantum query algorithms) suggests that proving \Cref{conj:simplified} will also be quite challenging.
 However there is some evidence that the pseudorandomness conjecture is true; in \Cref{sec:pseudorandomness} we prove a special case of it when both the density parameter $\delta$ and the number of queries $T$ is very small.

 \begin{restatable}[Weaker version of \Cref{conj:simplified}]{lemma}{lemweaker} For all $\eps > 0$, for all $T$-query algorithms $A$, and for all $\delta$-dense random variables $\rv{F}$ over $\{0,1\}^N$, we have